Logo: The Methodist Church

 Each Workgroup has a chairperson/leader, and a secretary (if they're lucky) and they meet no less than twice a year, or more often if required.
 Some decisions can be made at Workgroup level, but important decisions are normally referred back to the Council for full ratification

 This group is really an amalgam of the two previous groups (Worship, Discipleship & Fellowship, and Mission & Outreach).
 I guess it's pretty obvious what is covered by this workgroup, but for the record, it looks at our worship services, the organisation of them, any special services, and following on from that (and indeed from the Mission and Outreach workgroup), how we meet with each other and grow in Christ, and in so doing, help others to grow.
-There are a number of House Groups, ably co-ordinated by Barbara Todd, one of our Local Preachers, who meet usually bi-weekly in the home of a member of the group.
-These could be viewed either as Discipleship or Fellowship groups, depending where you are on your spiritual path.
-We also have a weekly Bowling Fellowship (and you don't even have to be good at Bowls to join) and a Couples Fellowship (and it's not all Couples), which meets on a monthly basis, sometimes with a special speaker, and sometimes (whisper it) just to have fun!
-Aian Ferguson, when he's not being President, is involved in guiding this group.
+There are a couple of House Groups, ably co-ordinated by Barbara Todd, one of our Local Preachers, who meet usually bi-weekly in the home of a member of the group.
+These could be viewed either as Discipleship or Fellowship groups, depending on where you are on your spiritual path.
+We also have a weekly Bowling Fellowship (and you don't even have to be good at Bowls to join).

 Let's not forget that some of our people need help from time to time, and this is where our Pastoral Care workgroup comes in.
 There are those who visit members of our congregation who cannot get out to church (or anywhere else for that matter), or visit those who have been unfortunate enough to end up in hospital.
 Largely unsung, but nevertheless very important, as it's good to know that others care when you feel down.
 Joan Perry runs this operation.